 - Cafe Javas (hot beverages/Caribbean/Mexican/American)

 - Khana Kahzana (Indian)

 - Mediterraneo (Italian/European)

 As African cities go, Kampala is relatively safer than others.
 This is due to the high tourism demand of the hub.
 You can safely take a taxi to ride around the city.
-The markets, especially Owino, are known for petty crimes such as pickpocket and purse-theft.
-And the famous boda boda motorbike taxis are notorious for dangerous driving.
-However, they do get you from point A to point B cheap and fast.
+The markets, especially Owino, are known for petty crimes such as pickpocketing and purse theft.
+And the famous Boda Boda motorbike taxis are notorious for dangerous driving.
+However, they do get you from point A to point B cheaply and fast.
 Also, staying out late at night may not be a great idea.
 Just don’t take any chances and listen to a dependable local guide.

 The weather around the middle of the year is quite comfortable in Kampala.
 You can expect most national parks in full fledge around that time as well.
 So, your best bet would be July to September.
 However, other people are just as clever, so this is the most crowded time in Kampala as well.